Shorts Sunderland W3977, off Donegal, February 1942

 As the 5th February 1942 passed over to the 6th February,

-members of the Irish Army Coast Watchers service based at two
+members of the Irish Army Coast Watchers service based at three

-Look Out Post on the Donegal coast reported having seen fire on
+Look Out Post on the Donegal coast reported having seen fire out

-the ocean.
-They were the posts at Rossan Point, No
+on the ocean.
+They were the posts at Rossan Point, No 72

-72. and north east of that, the Dunmore Head post, No.
+and north east of that, the Dunmore Head post, No. 73 and the

 The aircraft belonged to 201 Squadron of the Royal Air Force